Barry McGuigan

-Finbar Patrick McGuigan MBE (born 28 February 1961) is an Irish boxing promoter and former professional boxer.
-Born in Clones, Ireland, McGuigan was nicknamed The Clones Cyclone and held the WBA and lineal featherweight titles from 1985 to 1986.
-At regional level he also held the British and European featherweight titles between 1983 and 1985.
+Finbar Patrick "Barry" McGuigan MBE (born 28 February 1961) is an Irish boxing promoter and former professional boxer.
+Born in Clones, County Monaghan, McGuigan represented both Northern Ireland and Ireland as an amateur.
+Nicknamed The Clones Cyclone, he held the WBA and lineal featherweight titles from 1985 to 1986.
+At regional level, he also held the British and European featherweight titles between 1983 and 1985.
 In 1985, McGuigan became BBC Sports Personality of the Year.
-In 2005 he was inducted into the International Boxing Hall of Fame.
+In 2005, he was inducted into the International Boxing Hall of Fame.

-McGuigan founded, and is the current president of, the Professional Boxing Association (PBA).

-He is the founder and CEO of Cyclone Promotions.

-McGuigan is a dual citizen of both Ireland and the United Kingdom.

 Background

 Barry McGuigan was born in Clones, County Monaghan, Ireland.
 His father was singer Pat McGuigan (died 1987).
 Pat McGuigan sang "Danny Boy" before several of his son's matches.
 This inspired the Hacienda Brothers' song "If Daddy Don't Sing Danny Boy", written by boxer and musician Chris Gaffney.

 As an amateur, McGuigan represented Northern Ireland in the Commonwealth Games at Edmonton in 1978 and represented Ireland at the 1980 Summer Olympics in Moscow.
 He became a UK citizen so that he could compete for British titles.

 During his professional career, McGuigan fought at a number of venues in Ireland and Britain.
 He attracted an enormous following in the mid-1980s, particularly to the King's Hall in Belfast which he regularly filled to capacity.
 McGuigan is a Roman Catholic, and at a time when Catholics and Protestants were clashing during The Troubles, he married a Protestant, Sandra Mealiff.
-As of 2010, they remain married after over three decades.
+As of 2025, they remain married for over four decades.

 McGuigan stated that the support he received from both Protestants and Catholics in Ireland was because:"[the] shadows ran deep.
 And my fights felt a little like sunshine.
 Both sides would say: 'Leave the fighting to McGuigan.'
 You see, it was also entertainment – people loved to forget the Troubles a while.
 The fact that I wouldn't wear green, white and gold or put on a sign that said this is who I represent was powerful.
 It was a very mature and dangerous thing to do.
 I wouldn't choose sides.
 People appreciated that."
-As a non-sectarian sporting ambassador for Northern Ireland, he drew on the experience of Joey Dunlop and George Best.
 He and his wife have both been patrons for children's cancer charity CLIC Sargent.